December 2011

 Culled from "The Search for True Federalism: Balancing Feudal Interests with Southern Greed and Opportunism in Nigeria."

 “The federal character principle enshrined in the 1979 Constitution is predicated upon the view of Nigeria as a house on four pillars, the four pillars being the Hausa/Fulanis, Igbos, Yorubas and the Minorities, and that the edifice will begin to wobble and its stability imperiled if the headship of the federal government is not made to move around these four groups.
 Nigerian unity demands acceptance and commitment by all to the principle of rotation, i.e., that ordinarily, no two persons from the same group should hold the headship of the federal government in succession.
-Unless the federal character principle is applied in order to rotate the headship of the federal government among the four groups, its application at the lower levels will not be effective to secure national unity.
+Unless the federal character principle is applied in order to rotate the headship of the federal government among the four groups, its application at the lower levels will not be effective in securing national unity.
 The danger of disintegration and of demands for a confederal arrangement will continue to stare us in the face.”
-“The Igbos in the Context of Modern Government and Politics in Nigeria: A Call for Self-Examination and Self-Correction.”, By Prof. Ben O. Nwabueze SAN, 1985 Ahiajoku Lecture.
+“The Igbos in the Context of Modern Government and Politics in Nigeria: A Call for Self-Examination and Self-Correction,, By Prof. Ben O. Nwabueze SAN, 1985 Ahiajoku Lecture.

-It is a truism that the reactionary feudal elements in the north and by extension, the military wing of that conservative power block, succeeded in under-developing Nigeria because of the persecution complex and willful silence of most of our southern military officers since the Kaduna Nzeogwu’s coup.
-Followed by the greed and opportunism of the reactionary elements within the south political establishment since the creation of this country.
-Most disturbing is the complete absence of southerner academics and intellectuals in the face of blatant, retrogressive, and ethnically motivated socioeconomic policies successively pursued and implemented at the center by the Jubrin Aminu of the north in cahoots with the faceless Kaduna Mafia and present-day Arewa Consultative Forum.
+It is a truism that the reactionary feudal elements in the north and by extension, the military wing of that conservative power block, succeeded in underdeveloping Nigeria because of the persecution complex and willful silence of most of our southern military officers since the Kaduna Nzeogwu’s coup.
+Followed by the greed and opportunism of the reactionary elements within the South's political establishment since the creation of this country.
+Most disturbing is the complete absence of southerner academics and intellectuals in the face of blatant, retrogressive, and ethnically motivated socioeconomic policies successively pursued and implemented at the centre by the Jubrin Aminu of the north in cahoots with the faceless Kaduna Mafia and present-day Arewa Consultative Forum.

 While most southern columnists, opinion leaders, and public affairs commentators tend to impress us with their semantic prowess, re-enacting publicly available information as opinion; northern intellectuals and technocrats continued to shape our national policy debate as well as the policy implications of our laws and regulations to suit whatever purpose they deem fit at any given time.

 Most often, when southerners are not sleeping on their rights, they are naively or purposely acting out the Northern scripts in the worst form imaginable.
-They do that not necessarily on account of patriotism, but for self-promotion and greed, or directly based on intellectual puritanism, Dr. Chuba Okadigbo, and Dr. Walter Ofanagor, for instance.
+They do that not necessarily on account of patriotism, but for self-promotion and greed, or directly based on intellectual puritanism, Dr. Chuba Okadigbo and Dr. Walter Ofanagor, for instance.
 Northerners set the machinery in motion, only for greedy southern politicians and administrators to turn worthy ambassadors of feudal and retrogressive policies.

-Nevertheless, I would like to add that, time and time again, the north, successively represented at the center by a coterie of predominantly ethnic chauvinists, with the active support of the vocal and lawless religious extremists at the fringe, has been an unfaithful partner since the amalgamation.
+Nevertheless, I would like to add that, time and time again, the north, successively represented at the centre by a coterie of predominantly ethnic chauvinists, with the active support of the vocal and lawless religious extremists at the fringe, has been an unfaithful partner since the amalgamation.
 It has always been all about the north – what the north wants and what is suitable for the north before what is right for Nigeria.
 For instance, they receive more money in federal allocations for the education sector than the south, even though they constitute less than 20% of the entire population of students in Nigeria.

-Nevertheless, I would like to add that, time and time again, the north, successively represented at the center by a coterie of predominantly ethnic chauvinists, with the active support of the vocal and lawless religious extremists at the fringe, has been an unfaithful partner since the amalgamation.
+Nevertheless, I would like to add that, time and time again, the north, successively represented at the centre by a coterie of predominantly ethnic chauvinists, with the active support of the vocal and lawless religious extremists at the fringe, has been an unfaithful partner since the amalgamation.
 It has always been all about the north – what the north wants and what is suitable for the north before what is right for Nigeria.
 For instance, they receive more money in federal allocations for the education sector than the south, even though they constitute less than 20% of the entire population of students in Nigeria.

-Must we now turn around and accuse IBB and Abacha of creating more (weak) states and local governments to develop a stronger and domineering central government to subjugate the south as argued by the young northern military officers when Ironsi introduced a unitary arrangement?
-Truth is, their intention was not to dominate, but to redistribute wealth in favor of the northern region - the more the number of local governments and states created in a particular area, the more of national wealth that goes to that specific region monthly.
+Must we now turn around and accuse IBB and Abacha of creating more (weak) states and local governments to develop a stronger and domineering central government to subjugate the south, as argued by the young northern military officers when Ironsi introduced a unitary arrangement?
+Truth is, their intention was not to dominate, but to redistribute wealth in favour of the northern region - the more the number of local governments and states created in a particular area, the more national wealth that goes to that specific region monthly.

 Today, states are like local governments or counties - they collect taxes, levies, and fines from market women and motor park operators, and no more.
-States within a federal system do more than collecting levies and fees; they are mini-nations, with all the power and privileges that come with it.
+States within a federal system do more than collect levies and fees; they are mini-nations, with all the power and privileges that come with it.
 They control, exploit, and manage the mineral resources in their domain in collaboration with the federal government in licensing, permitting, and regulatory aspects.
 That is what is missing in Nigeria.
 The states cannot perform, and the central government is becoming more and more powerful and domineering.

 The apparent truth is that, if the northern political leaders and the military elite groups had judiciously utilized the wealth they cornered for the development, training, and education of the majority of the children within the Northern region since the end of the civil war, the mass illiteracy, lawlessness, and hopelessness ravaging that part of the country today would have been adequately contained by now.
-And by extension, the principle of federal character and quota system (that created inequality in our political order, which southerners resent) would have been avoided, and religious bigotry would not have been that rampant.
+And by extension, the principle of federal character and the quota system (that created inequality in our political order, which southerners resent) would have been avoided, and religious bigotry would not have been that rampant.

-Now is the time for a new start, to reminisce and take stock of what we did not do right as an individual and as a group and as a race.
+Now is the time for a new start, to reminisce and take stock of what we did not do right as individuals and as a group and as a race.
 And to develop a framework for a new beginning, for equal rights and protection, and for impartial deliberations to serve one great purpose – the greatness of Nigeria.

 I reject the ‘destroying this temple’ (Nigeria) narrative of our bloggers, opinion leaders, and writers.
-I would rather we focus on a unifying and nation-building story - doing precisely what Chief Obafemi Awolowo did – educate everyone and provide for everyone the right incentives for empowerment, for industrialization, and entrepreneurship.
+I would rather we focus on a unifying and nation-building story - doing precisely what Chief Obafemi Awolowo did – educate everyone and provide for everyone the right incentives for empowerment, for industrialisation, and entrepreneurship.
 And simultaneously, do precisely what Mallam Nassir El’Ruffai did at FCT- clean up the Temples, without regard to race, religion, and class and make it (Nigeria) WHOLE again, without bloodshed.

 No comments: